 On Tuesday, 4 April, images from a suspected a chemical weapons attack circulated the world and shocked all who saw them.
 Infants could be seen convulsing as they breathed into gas masks while young men were hosed down with water as they rolled around naked on the floor.
 I was shocked too, of course, but […]Read more "Before we go to war with Syria, inconvenient truths must be confronted"

-The following is a response to the New Yorker’s endorsement of Hillary Clinton.
-As I write this on the morning of Election Day, one can only hope the Editors’ convincing endorsement of Hillary Clinton comes to fruition, however, the otherwise coherent piece contained an inaccuracy I feel I must address.
-With regards to the WikiLeaks […]Read more "Letter: The New Yorker endorses Hillary Clinton"
+The following is a response to the New Yorker’s endorsement of Hillary Clinton for President of the United States.
+As I write this on the morning of Election Day, one can only hope the Editors’ convincing endorsement of Hillary Clinton for US President comes to fruition, however, the otherwise coherent piece contained an inaccuracy I feel […]Read more "Letter: The New Yorker endorses Hillary Clinton"

 Whether Britain should remain in the European Union or not is, without doubt, a very complicated question.
 The consequences are difficult to predict and neither a remain or leave vote takes into account all that is required to fix both the EU’s or Britain’s problems.
 But in debating that question, regardless of which side of […]Read more "Those voting for Lexit are turning their back on socialist values"

 Adam Scaife spent seven years in prison for a violent armed burglary.
 Tareq Haddad finds out how his determination to be a good father helped him turn his life around…Read more "A Father’s Bond: Why a violent armed criminal tried to turn his life around"